xormsharp/xorm/README.md

 ## Contributing

-If you want to pull request, please see [CONTRIBUTING](https://github.com/xormsharp/xorm/blob/master/CONTRIBUTING.md).
-And we also provide [Xorm on Google Groups](https://groups.google.com/forum/#!forum/xorm) to discuss.
+If you want to pull request, please see [CONTRIBUTING](https://gitea.com/xorm/xorm/src/branch/master/CONTRIBUTING.md).
+And you can also go to [Xorm on discourse](https://xorm.discourse.group) to discuss.

 ## Credits